zhekson1/CSL-DeFi-Protocols/README.md

 2. Governance of these actors is a complex and nuanced topic: who decides who gets to be a batcher or oracle provider?
 How are they compensated?
 If the answers to these questions are DAOs and dApp tokens, respectively, doesn't this mean that over time, as the permissioned actors profit, they gain increasing control of the DAO, until they become their own overseers?
 Furthermore, since dApps currently **require** users to go through batchers, composability with other dApps must be implemented manually, which is outside of user control.
 Governance quickly gets messy, and may result in a variety of regulatory issues down the line.
 It should be minimized wherever possible.

 3. Current dApps charge relatively high fees because they need to compensate permissioned actors for their resources *and* incentivize liquidity via "dApp Token" yield farming.
-This raises concernces about long-term sustainability long-term, since Cardano already has
+This raises concerns about long-term sustainability, since Cardano already has thousands of nodes perfectly capable of executing complex DeFi logic.

 4. Many DeFi dApps sacrifice full delegation control, especially in the case of liquidity pools.
 The more delegation control is decoupled from the ADA owners, the more distorted Ouroboros' game theory becomes.
 It is difficult to predict the extent of this distortion, so minimizing it is of paramount importance.